 Great Sand Dunes, best known for impressive sand dunes, also supports other distinct life zones ranging from sabkha flats to steep alpine tundra.
-Intervening landscapes support short-shrubs; open pinyonjuniper woodlands; montane woodlands; and forests of fir, pine, and quaking aspen, as well as extensive stands of Engelmann spruce and subalpine fir.
-From the lowest to highest elevations are seven broad life zones, including sabkha, sand sheet, dunefield, pinyon-juniper woodland, montane woodland and forest, subalpine forest and meadows, and alpine tundra (figure 8).
-Life zones represent an intuitive, general description of regional vegetation distribution and are defined herein by the more rigorous ecological systems developed by NatureServe (2005) to classify and describe existing vegetation on the landscape.
-Ecological systems have been mapped for Colorado as part of the Southwest ReGAP program.
+Intervening landscapes support short-shrubs; open piñon-juniper woodlands; montane woodlands; and forests of fir, pine, and quaking aspen, as well as extensive stands of spruce and subalpine fir.
+From the lowest to highest elevations are seven life zones, including sabkha, sand sheet, dunefield, piñon-juniper woodland, montane forest, subalpine vegetation, and alpine tundra.

-NatureServe (2005), a nonprofit conservation organization that provides scientific information and tools to guide conservation, has defined ecological systems to represent biological communities that are found in similar physical environments and are influenced by similar dynamic ecological processes such as fire or flooding.
+NatureServe, a nonprofit conservation organization that provides scientific information and tools to guide conservation, has defined ecological systems to represent biological communities that are found in similar physical environments and are influenced by similar dynamic ecological processes, such as fire or flooding.
 Ecological systems represent classification units that are readily identifiable by conservation and resource managers in the field.
 Ecological systems that occur in the park are described under the seven life zones below (NatureServe 2005).
 A brief description of each life zone and its component ecological systems follows: